timmedia/python-latex-bridge/README.md

 # python-latex-bridge
-Python package to include python variables in a LaTeX document.
+Python package to include python variables in a LaTeX document, whereby the `pint` and `uncertainty` package are supported.

+## Installation
+As a user with sufficient permission run:

+    pip install python-latex-bridge

+or

+    python3 -m pip install python-latex-bridge

+Alternatively, one can clone / download this project and run the code locally.

-## Example
+## Examples
-Some use cases given a file with
+Some use cases given a python file with
 ```python
 from bridge import save
 from uncertainties import ufloat